 - Temper, anger, hostility, defiance, resistance to authority

 In my experience, clinical and personal, there are 2 big areas of intervention, coaching, and support for people with ADHD: executive functioning (working memory in previous posts is part of it) and emotional regulation.
-Both are extremely important and we will cover both on Monday posts.
+Both are important!

 If you would like additional ADHD support, I'd like to invite you to the West Valley ADHD Resources & Support Facebook group.
 In this free community, you will gain positive connections, helpful resources, and support without judgment or criticism for parents of children diagnosed with ADHD (or on the spectrum).
 I can't wait to connect with you further!